x-yongz/bookmark_checker/readme.md

 This is a simply python script to check if your bookmarks are still valid.

+Usage:
+python bookmark_checker.py -f [bookmarkfile.html]

+Output:
-It generates a bad-url.txt that list all the links that needs to be checked.
+bad_url.txt that contains all the URLs that is either unreachable or needs manual inspection